Baptistemontan/leptos_i18n/docs/book/src/appendix_custom_formatter.md

 This is used internally to still have the builtin formatters active but able to emit diagnostics on how to enable them.

-### Continue on error
+### Continue on Error

-When driving the parser, if an error occur on a argument name parsing, it will stop for that argument and emit an error but continue to the next argument, if it fails to parse the value for an argument, it will also emit an error and continue to the next argument.
+When driving the parser, if an error occurs on an argument name parsing, it will stop for that argument and emit an error but continue to the next argument.
+If it fails to parse the value for an argument, it will also emit an error and continue to the next argument.
-This is done to give as much diagnostics as possible and not report one single error when multiple could be present.
+This is done to provide as much diagnostic information as possible and not report only a single error when multiple could be present.
 If any error is emitted, it will not call the final `build` method.

 ### Diagnostics